cyberarm/planet-wars/README.md

 * First, clone or download this repository (and extract the archive)
 * Second, enter the downloaded folder, and run `bundle install` to install the games dependacies semi-automatically
 * Third, run `ruby planet-wars.rb`
-You should now be able to play.
+You should now be playing the game, enjoy.

 ## Gameplay
 After selecting your choice of difficultly, your ship is placed in the middle of hostile point in space where enemies constantly spawn.